-Student leaders include the following roles:
+Element leaders air force basic training include the following roles:

 Speaking of a vocal presence, one of my duties was to prepare the flight for instruction when we were in the classroom.
-I would approach the front of the room, execute an about face, and take one step forward at a time, snapping my face to the direction of my flight.
+I would approach the front of the room, execute an about-face, and take one step forward at a time, snapping my face to the direction of my flight.
 I would inspect each row and make corrections based upon how trainees were sitting.
-When I reached the end, I would about face and prepare to be recognized by the instructor.
+When I reached the end, I would about-face and prepare to be recognized by the instructor.
 Once recognized, I would say:

 “Sir/Ma’am, trainee Carpenter reports as ordered.
 Speak.